 Text messages must only be sent to people who have explicitly opted in.
 If not, carriers may block your messages and impact your number’s reputation.

-If your message includes references to Sex, Hate, Alcohol, Firearms, or Tobacco, it will be flagged or filtered out, even if your business is legal and licensed.
+If your message includes references to Sex, Hate, Alcohol, Firearms, or Tobacco, it may be flagged or filtered out, even if your business is legal and licensed.

 Carriers associate public shorteners (like bit.ly